HDI-Project/ATM/API.md

 at least one model tuning process.

-An easy way to do this is to follow the quickstart from the ATM [README.md](README.md) file, which means having run these two commands:
+An easy way to do this is to follow the quickstart from the ATM [README.md](README.md) file, which means having run these command:

 ```
 atm enter_data
-atm worker
 ```

+The workers that you started before will proceed the data that has been inserted and will populate the database.

 ### 2. REST Models